-A Layout (International) Group Plc is currently assessing the impact of these new accounting standards and amendments.
+The Group is currently assessing the impact of these new accounting standards and amendments.
 The Group does not believe that the amendments to IAS 1 will have a significant impact on the classification of its liabilities, as the conversion feature in its convertible debt instruments is classified as an equity instrument and therefore, does not affect the classification of its convertible debt as a non-current liability.
+The Group does not expect any other standards issued by the IASB, but are yet to be effective, to have a material impact on the Group.